FirstHR

 Match the Template to Your Situation

-Download all six as a single Word document or copy individual templates.
+Download all twelve as a single file or copy the one you need.
 Each follows the same structure: company context, job summary, responsibilities, qualifications, salary range, FLSA status, and how to apply.
-Fill in the brackets before you post.
+Fill in the brackets before you post, and take the duties from a second template if the role genuinely spans two functions.

-General, first finance hire, fractional, senior, operations, and FP&A finance manager.
-All in one DOCX.
+General, first finance hire, fractional, senior, operations, FP&A, controls, treasury, credit, risk, branch, and nonprofit.
+All twelve in one download.

 Template 1: General Finance Manager